nubspyder/Test/README.md

-# Exp
+# EXP

-This a is TETRAKONTAKAITETRAGON conisting of 44 sides
+TETRAKONTAKAITETRAGON is a polygon conisting of 44 sides